Sunny1861/ui_auto_demo/README.md

-# UI test Demo using Playwright
+# UI test Demo with Playwright

 This is a sample UI test project using Playwright.
 Show that how to implement UI automation using playwright with [Page object models](https://playwright.dev/docs/pom).
 The UI site test agaist on https://www.advantageonlineshopping.com